Project-MONAI/tutorials/nnunet/README.md

 dataroot: "/workspace/data/nnunet_test/test09"
 ```

-User can also set values of directory variables as options in "input.yaml" if any directory needs to be specified.
+Users can also set values of directory variables as options in "input.yaml" if any directory needs to be specified.

 ```
 nnunet_preprocessed: "./work_dir/nnUNet_preprocessed" # optional